RyanLisse/go-crypto-bot-clean/README.md

 Go Crypto Bot is a sophisticated cryptocurrency trading bot designed to provide robust, efficient, and flexible trading capabilities across multiple exchanges.
 This repository is structured as a monorepo containing multiple deployable components that work together as a complete system.

+## Current Status

+The project is currently under active development with a focus on building a reliable and scalable architecture.
+The backend API and WebSocket services are operational, and the frontend React application is in development.
+The system currently supports the MEXC exchange with plans to add more exchanges in the future.

 ## Features

 ### WebSocket Client